hyphatech/jailrun-hub/README.md

-# jrun-hub
+# Jailrun Hub

-A curated collection of Ansible playbooks for [jrun](https://github.com/hyphatech/jailrun), ready to provision your jails and VM bases.
+A curated collection of Ansible playbooks for [Jailrun](https://github.com/hyphatech/jailrun), ready to provision your jails and VM bases.

 ## Jail Playbooks